AndersenLab/cellprofiler-nf/README.md

 The project directory should contain a folder named `raw_images` that contains all of your raw images for a given project.
 The exception is using the `debug` option which will copy the sample data `raw_images` folder to your specified project folder prior to analysis.
 The `-profile` option isn't actually needed here since the default is the rockfish profile.

+    Note - It is a good idea to add the `-latest` argument to make sure that you aren't using a cached workflow repo that has become outdated

 ## QUEST usage
 ```bash
 # setup environment